The Miraculous draught of fishes (year 2002)

 Coinage: 2000 copies, each coin has its own ID number stamped on the board.

-Packaging: purple leather with gold emblem of the Vatican on the cover, wrapped in suede fabric.
+Packaging: purple leather case with golden emblem of the Vatican on the cover, wrapped in suede fabric.

-Warranty certificate on parchment, certifying the authenticity and the specific number that identifies the Vatican gold medal.
-Signed by Casimir Cardinal Szoka Edmun.
+Certified warranty on parchment, confirming the authenticity and the specific number that identifies the gold medal of Vatican.
+Signed by the Cardinal Edmun Casimir Szoka.

 Cost: EUR 980 - change in other currencies,

-The medal may be requested by filling out FORM
+The medal can be requested by filling in the FORM.

 P.S.
 It may not be available, given the small number of my private collection.